Monstarrrr/rebutify/docs/decisions/architecture/frontend-unit-tests_DECISION.md

 **Ease of use:**

-- :orange_circle: Requires more setup than Jest & than no unit tests
+- :orange_circle: Requires more setup than Jest

 **Performance**